-With Delta First Class seating you will have a seat with up to 8 inches of additional legroom compared to a Main Cabin seat, and up to a 5.4-inch recline.
-Also there is a wider, 11 inch seatback screen on many routes to access premium entertainment.
+With Delta First Class seating you will have a seat with up to 8 inches of additional legroom compared to the Main Cabin seat, and up to a 5.4-inch recline.
+Also, there is a wider, 11-inch seatback screen on many routes to access premium entertainment.

 With respect to meal service, there is a complimentary snack on flights less than 900 miles.

-On medium duration flights ranging from 900-1,399 miles, there is a full chef-curated meal service.
-Breakfast and lunch items are available on flights departing from 5 AM to 1:30 PM, dinner for departures from 4 PM to 8 PM.
+On medium-duration flights ranging from 900-1,399 miles, there is a full chef-curated meal service.
+Breakfast and lunch items are available on flights departing from 5 AM to 1:30 PM, and dinner for departures from 4 PM to 8 PM.

 For flights over 1,500 miles, there is a full meal service — featuring a variety of healthy and local options as part of your meal with several meal selections to choose from.